kingzamzon/docs/docs/sdk/serverless-signing/overview.md

 - [Combining signatures within a Lit Action](../serverless-signing/combining-signatures.md): Sign a message or transaction from within a Lit Action.
 - [Decrypting within a Lit Action](../serverless-signing/combining-decryption-shares.md): Decrypt data for processing within a Lit Action.
 - [Executing a Lit Action on a single node](../serverless-signing/run-once.md): Execute a Lit Action on a single node instead of across the entire network.
 - [Broadcast and collect](../serverless-signing/broadcast-and-collect.md): Execute a Lit Action on each Lit node and aggregate their responses.
-Useful for performing operations over the return values, such as calaculating an average or median.
+Useful for performing operations over the return values, such as calculating an average or median.

 ### Resources